 - A thumb sized piece of ginger peeled and chopped finely

 - 2 foot long rolls cut into 6 inch subs

 - A bunch of coriander leaves roughly chopped

 - Salt for seasoning

-- Put your pork, your breadcrumbs, your egg, half of your finely chopped garlic and half of your finely chopped ginger in bowl.
+Put your pork, your breadcrumbs, your egg, half of your finely chopped garlic and half of your finely chopped ginger in a bowl.
 Then mix together with your clean hands until well combined.